ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/patch.markdown

 #### Usage Samples

-* In this sample, we run a document query and remove the HeartRate time series from documents we find.
+* In this sample, we run a document query and delete the HeartRate time series from documents we find.
-   {CODE TS_region-PatchByQueryOperation-Remove-From-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE TS_region-PatchByQueryOperation-Delete-From-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we patch each User document a "NumberOfUniqueTagsInTS" field with the number of different tags in the user's "ExcersizeHeartRate" time series.
+* In this sample, we patch each User document a "NumberOfUniqueTagsInTS" field with the number of different tags in the user's "ExerciseHeartRate" time series.
   To do this, we use the JavaScript `get` method to get each time series' entries (the range we choose includes them all), and check each entry's tag.
    {CODE TS_region-PatchByQueryOperation-Get@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}